Laggan Dam

-Laggan Dam is a dam located on the River Spean south west of Loch Laggan in the Scottish Highlands.
+Laggan Dam is a mass concrete gravity dam located on the River Spean south west of Loch Laggan in the Scottish Highlands.
+It forms the second reservoir for the Lochaber hydroelectric scheme.

 History

 The structure was built as part of the Lochaber hydroelectric scheme by Balfour Beatty for the British Aluminium Company and construction was finished in 1934.
 The supervising engineers were the firm of C S Meik and William Halcrow, now known as the Halcrow Group.

 The dam was designated a Category B listed building in 1985.
 It was upgraded to Category A listing in 2011, following a review as part of Hydroelectric Power Thematic Survey 2010.

 Design

 The dam is about 700 ft long, and 48 m high between the level of the foundations and the crest of the spillway.
 It is curved upstream like an arch dam with a radius of curvature of 2000 ft, but works purely on the principle of a gravity dam.

+The dam impounds Laggan Reservoir and Loch Laggan, which are connected via a short section of the River Spean.
+This was dredged and straightened over a length of approximately 1.3 mi to the confluence of the Amhainn Ghuilbinn.
+The reservoir has a capacity of 40000000 m3, between a top water level of 820 ft OD and maximum drawdown level of 804 ft OD, giving an operational range of 16 ft.

 The whole crest of the dam, except for a section in the middle that houses equipment, is a spillway broken into 29 bays by piers that support a roadway across the dam.
-As well as the spillway, there are six pipes embedded into the centre of the dam, controlled automatically by system of air valves.
+As well as the spillway, there are six self-priming siphons embedded into the centre of the dam, controlled automatically by system of air valves.
+The siphons are set to operate in pairs, priming at 820.5, 821.0, and 821.25 feet OD (250.1, 250.2, 250.3 m OD), and discharge through 4′2″ (1.3 m) diameter Glenfield-Kennedy jet disperser pipes.
+Laggan Dam was the first large siphon spillway used in the UK.

 The foundations are built on granite, and the dam was built in seven sections, with copper strip and hot poured asphalt water stops in the joints.